-The Office of Marketing and Communications will help you get started and explain the expectations of having a Eureka College account.
+The Office of Marketing and Strategic Communications will help you get started and explain the expectations of having a Eureka College account.
 Keep in mind that having an active social media account is very important—even when classes are not in session.

 Students, staff and faculty are not permitted to create a Eureka College related site from your personal social media accounts or personal email accounts.